-FEED arose from our desire for consistent, concise delivery of short writing.
-As devoted but busy writers, readers, and subscribers, we are frequently overwhelmed not only by the density of traditional long-form reads but also the sometimes-complicated means of accessing flash literature on the go.
+FEED arose from a shared desire for consistent delivery of concise writing.
+As devoted but busy writers, readers, and subscribers, we’re frequently overwhelmed not only by the density of traditional long-form reads but also the sometimes-complicated means of accessing flash literature on the go.

 Like a deep breath before the day begins or the last screen scroll before bed, FEED celebrates compact, digestible literature that leaves us satiated—Flash: Easily, Entirely Digestible.